phlogisticfugu/bradito.me-site/src/content/blog/ai-native-saas-challenges.md

 status: 'published'
 ---

-Building AI-native SaaS products is easier now, but it comes with significant new challenges.
+Building AI-native Software-as-a-Service (SaaS) products is easier than ever now, but it comes with significant new challenges.
 With 20 years of experience leading engineering teams at startups, including two in AI, I've identified four critical challenges for AI-native SaaS startups.

 ### Challenge 1: Lower Margins